 As per The National Association of Software and Services Companies, RPA reduces up to 35-65% in labor costs and delivers a return on investment (ROI) in as few as six months.

 Source: Medium (Graphical Representation of Time Saving)

 The robotic workforce can be as large or as small as per your requirement.
 The new bots can be deployed quickly, and that too at a minimum cost.

 Whenever there is peak business activity like a new product launch, RPA can handle the improved transaction volume.
 This means there is no need to hire new staff and train them.
-And you can also put the RPA bots on standby whenever you want.

 5. Improvement of Service Level